facebook The Rise of the Double Barrel Surname : Is the Double-Barrelled Surname Right for You?

 Val’s Story

-Although her partner chose to stick with his birth surname for professional reasons, any confusion that people encounter when addressing the couple doesn’t faze Val who says that “I will answer to whatever people call me – providing it’s polite!”
+Although her partner chose to stick with his birth surname for professional reasons, any confusion that people encounter when addressing the couple doesn’t faze Val, who says that “I will answer to whatever people call me – providing it’s polite!”

 Penny Browning Perry Bride Photo close up